 - Tax is self-reported on Excise Tax Form 720

-The Health Insurance Industry Fee affects health insurers (including HMOs) and is estimated to start at $8 billion in 2014.
-It increases year over year before reaching an estimated $14.3 billion in 2018.
-After 2018, it will continue to increase with premium growth.
+The Health Insurance Industry Fee is a fee on health insurers (including HMOs) that started at $8 billion in 2014 and continues to increase annually until it reaches an estimated $14.3 billion in 2018.
+After 2018, it will increase with premium growth.
 The fee applies only to insured business, and will be based on each insurer’s share of the taxable health insurance premium base (among all health insurers of U.S. health risks).

-The Reinsurance Assessment on health plans totals $25 billion, which will be collected over a three-year period from 2014 through 2016.
-The majority of the money will be used to lessen the impact of high-dollar claims in the individual market.
-The assessment applies to both insured and self-funded commercial major medical plans.
-Health insurers will be responsible for the assessment on insured plans.
-For self-funded plans, employers can choose to pay the fee or have their third party administrator facilitate the payment on behalf of the plan.
+The Reinsurance Fee sunset in 2016, with final payments paid in 2017.
+It totaled $25 billion, which was collected over a three-year period from 2014 through 2016.
+The majority of the money was used to lessen the effect of adverse selection in the individual market.
+The fee applied to both insured and self-funded commercial major medical plans.
+Health insurers were responsible for the fee on insured plans.
+For self-funded plans, employers paid the fee.

 Starting January 1, 2013, there will be additional Medicare taxes for high-income individuals.
-Currently, both employers and employees pay a Medicare tax of 1.45% each, totaling 2.9% on all income.
-Employers do not have to pay any more under the new Medicare tax - they continue to pay 1.45%.
-However, they will have to withhold the additional tax for employees earning more than $200,000, and should plan to communicate this to impacted employees.
+Currently, both employers and employees pay a Medicare tax of 1.45 percent each, totaling 2.9 percent on all income.
+Employers do not have to pay any more under the new Medicare tax - they continue to pay 1.45 percent.
+However, they will have to withhold the additional tax for employees earning more than $200,000, and should plan to communicate this to affected employees.

-Employees earning up to $200,000 will continue to pay the same 1.45% Medicare tax.
-Employees earning more will be taxed an additional .9% on all earnings over the $200,000.
-Employers are liable for this added tax if they do not begin withholding the additional .9% once earnings reach $200,000.
+Employees earning up to $200,000 will continue to pay the same 1.45 percent Medicare tax.
+Employees earning more will be taxed an additional .9 percent on all earnings over the $200,000.
+Employers are liable for this added tax if they do not begin withholding the additional .9 percent once earnings reach $200,000.

 For married couples, the additional Medicare tax is assessed on total household earnings above $250,000.
 Therefore, employees with income under $200,000 may actually have a joint income above this threshold.
 In such cases, the employee is liable for the additional Medicare tax, and will be expected to make estimated quarterly payments.